Keeping Fit As You Age: Fall Prevention Exercises for Seniors

 - Flex and Point: In a sitting position, point the toes and then flex them.
 Repeat with both feet.

 - Toe Taps: While seated, simply tap the toes, repeating with alternating feet.

 - Sit-to-Stand: Use a chair for support to stand and then return to a seated position.
 Attempt to gradually decrease reliance on the support as legs are strengthened.

 - Calf Muscle Strengthening: Hold onto a wall, chair or the kitchen counter, and then repeatedly raise up and down on tiptoes.
 As strength increases, try to go higher up on the toes and eventually attempt the movement on one foot at a time.

 - Shin Muscle Strengthening: Stand and lean against a wall with heels placed 7 – 8” from the wall.
 Lift the toes of both of feet off the ground as high as possible.

 - One-legged Stand: Holding onto a secure object, raise one leg off the ground and maintain balance on the standing leg.

 A fall at home can be devastating for an older adult.
 Contact Montebello Home Care, experts in at home care for seniors, to learn more about fall prevention and how to help a senior you love safely improve mobility.
-Call us any time at 409-276-7576 or complete our simple online contact form to get started and learn more about our top-rated Beaumont senior services and the surrounding communities we serve.
+Call us any time at 409-276-7576 or complete our simple online contact form to get started and learn more about our top-rated Beaumont home care services, as well as the surrounding communities we serve.